 How to Sell your California Small Business Confidentially

-Getting ready to sell your small business confidentially can be time-consuming, but it doesn’t always have to be.
+Preparing to sell your small business confidentially in California can be time-consuming, but it doesn’t have to be.

 Properly planning how to sell a California small business with a business exit plan will help you confidently pass your business into the hands of someone else.

-A great business broker can make sure they complete the process quickly and efficiently while making the succession as smooth as possible for you.
+A great business broker can ensure that the process is completed quickly and efficiently, making the succession as smooth as possible for you.

-But there are several essential steps to follow putting your California small business up for sale confidentially, and following these steps will make your efforts significantly easier, increase your chances of success and achieve your goal in a shorter time frame.
+However, there are several essential steps to follow to sell your California small business confidentially.
+By following these steps, you will make your efforts significantly easier, increase your chances of success, and achieve your goal in a shorter timeframe.

 So, how do you sell your California small business confidentially or privately?